abstrcted/movieproject/README.md

 George also designed and implemented our team’s major creative feature: the Watchlist.
 This included UI/UX planning, the add/remove interactions, and state updates to support a personalized list for logged-in users.

+## Published Front End Production Contributions

+### **Primitivo Bambao**
+Worked on the full verification flow for our app and reconnected Group 4’s updated Render deployment link so the Movie API routes function correctly in production.
+Ensured authentication and data requests were fully integrated and stable.

+### **Jakita Kaur**
+Fixed multiple bugs across the application and resolved inconsistencies within routing, state handling, and UI behavior.
+Identified issues where components behaved differently between development and production, corrected them, and ensured a clean and consistent final UI.

+### **Evan Tran**
+Fixed the pagination issue where the app only returned 200 results instead of all available results from the API.
+Updated the logic to properly load all Movie and TV Show results from the 3rd-party APIs.

+### **George Njane**
+Reviewed the final deployed version, checked all core features, and ensured everything matched the production sprint requirements.

 ---